syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 declare-and-converge pattern) to the designated State Store.
 When it comes to reconciling the declared state, Kratix remains agnostic about the specific tool to be used on the clusters.
-In this tutorial, you will utilise [Flux](https://fluxcd.io/) on the Worker, and configure it to reconcile the state from the MinIO bucket.
+In this tutorial, you will utilise [Flux](https://fluxcd.io/) on the worker, and configure it to reconcile the state from the MinIO bucket.

 To install and configure Flux, run the following script from the Kratix